danielstjules/redislock/README.md

 Using npm, you can install redislock with `npm install ioredis-lock -S`.

+If you need node 4.x.x support, use the following `npm install ioredis-lock@legacy -S` Development of this version is handled here: https://github.com/makeomatic/ioredis-lock/tree/node4

 You can also require it as a dependency in your `package.json` file:

 ```